anu-coder/Spotify_like_Recommender_System/README.md

-# Spotify like Recommender System
+# SPOTIFY LIKE RRCOMMENDER SYSTEM

 Music recommender systems (MRS) have recently exploded in popularity.
 Thanks to music streaming services like Spotify, Pandora and Apple Music.
 By some accounts, almost half of all current music consumption is by the way of these services.
 While recommender systems have been around for quite some time and are very well researched, music recommender systems differ from their more common siblings in some characteristically important ways: the duration of the items is less (3-5 min for a song vs 90 minutes for a movie or months/years for a book or shopping item), the size of the catalog of items is larger (10s of millions of songs), the items are consumed in sequence with multiple items consumed in a session, repeated recommendations have a different significance.
 Music Recommender Systems then require different approaches from traditional recommender systems.